Rwenzori Mountains: Guide to Trekking the Rwenzori Mountains

 Rwenzori Mountain National Park in the Rwenzori Mountains is one of the national parks in Uganda and a UNESCO World Heritage Site.
 Rwenzori Mountain National Park is the surreal home to the legendary ‘Mountains of the moon’.
 With the region’s glaciers, waterfalls and lakes, this is one of Africa’s most beautiful alpine areas.
 Rwenzori Mountain National Park covering about 1000 square km 386 sq. mi) is part of the Rwenzori Mountains chain of ranges.

 What is the highest point on the Rwenzori Mountains?

 The highest peak of the Rwenzori Mountains is on Mount Stanley (named after explores Sir Henry Morton Stanley) on the Margherita peak at 5,109 m (16,762 ft.).
 The peak rises between Lake Albert to the north and Lake Edward to the south on the Congo border.
 The Margherita Peak is the highest mountain of both Uganda and the Democratic Republic of Congo and the third highest peak of Africa after Mount Kenya at 5,199 m and Mount Kilimanjaro at 5895 m above sea level.

 The Rwenzori Mountains are worth visiting and trekking because;

-- When it comes to flora, Rwenzori Mountains is one of the best places to see unique giant vegetation.
-There are unique alpine flora including endemic species of the Albertine Rift like the giant heathers, groundsels and lobelias.
+- When it comes to flora, Rwenzori Mountains are one of the best places to see unique giant vegetation.
+There is unique alpine flora including endemic species of the Albertine Rift like the giant heathers, groundsels, and lobelias.

 - The Mountains are the most permanent sources of the River Nile and constitute a vital water catchment for the world’s longest river.